-As of March 2021, three COVID-19 vaccines have been authorized by the U.S. Food and Drug Administration (FDA).
+As of March 2021, three COVID-19 vaccines have been authorized by the U.S. Food and Drug Administration (FDA) for different age groups.
 Vaccine is shipped directly to enrolled COVID-19 vaccine providers as allocated by the Department of State Health Services (DSHS).
-Texas DSHS has announced that starting Monday, March 29, all Texans will be eligible to receive a vaccine.
+Texas DSHS has determined that all Texans will be eligible to receive a vaccine.

 For information regarding vaccines available from Denton County Public Health (DCPH), including who is eligible to receive a vaccine, when, and where, visit the: